maddiewaldie/Computer-Science-A-2018-2019-/README.md

 ## Naming Conventions
 > This section goes over the naming conventions for different aspects of code in this repository.
+### Project Names
+The names of labs should be the only folders that use underscores in their names.
+When naming a project, always put the lab name, followed by the author's last name, and finally the author's first name.

+Below, you can see an example of how to name a project.

+    LabName_LastName_FirstName

+### Method Names
+Just like variables, the naming of methods is always in camel case, rather than using underscores.
+Make sure the first letter of a method is uppercase.

+Below, you can see an example of how to name a method.

+    MethodName()

-### Variables
+### Variable Names
 The naming of variables is always in camel case, rather than using underscores.
 Make sure the first letter of a variable is lowercase.

-### Method Names
-Just like variables, the naming of methods is always in camel case, rather than using underscores.
-Make sure the first letter of a variable is uppercase.
+Below, you can see an example of how to name a project.

+    variableName